 The dog food you feed your pitbull matters.
 It can mean the difference between a happy, healthy dog that’s full of energy and vitality…and a skinny, lethargic dog that secretly wonders why his food tastes like cardboard.

-But with all the different brands and marketing out there, how are you supposed to know what’s a good dog food for pitbulls?
+But with all the different brands and marketing out there, how are you supposed to know what’s the best dog food for pitbulls?

 Ready?
 Then let’s get started!